ansys/pyansys-math/doc/source/index.rst

 Background
 ----------

-PyAnsys Math is a library using the Ansys Mechanical APDL (MAPDL) solver in the background.

-It is based on the ``launch_mapdl()`` method from the `ansys-mapdl-core
+PyAnsys Math uses the MAPDL solver in the background.
+It is based on the ``launch_mapdl()`` method from PyMAPDL's `ansys-mapdl-core <pymapdl_github_>`_ package.
-<pymapdl_github_>`_ library.
-The latter uses `gRPC <grpc_>`_, which allows
-the MAPDL solver to function as a server, ready to respond to connecting clients.

-Google Remote Procedure Calls, or gRPC, are used to establish secure connections so that a client app can directly call methods on a potentially remote MAPDL instance as if it were a local object.
-The use of HTTP/2 makes it friendly to modern internet infrastructures.
+Because PyMAPDL is `gRPC <grpc_>`_-based, the MAPDL solver can function as a server, ready to respond to connecting clients.
+With gRPC establishing secure connections, a client app can directly call methods on a potentially remote MAPDL instance as if it were a local object.
+The use of HTTP/2 makes gRPC friendly to modern internet infrastructures.
 This, along with the use of binary transmission formats, favors higher performance.

 Quick code